One bowl of fufu can explain a war.

 Paradox as Strategy

 Both Schrödinger’s cat and Anansi stories share a quiet power: the unknown is not weakness — it’s potential.
-Anansi survives not by brute strength but by staying unpredictable, holding multiple outcomes until the last moment.
+Anansi survives not by strength but by staying unpredictable, holding multiple outcomes until the last moment.
 Quantum physics echoes that: particles exist in possibilities until observed.

 Lesson: Understanding paradox isn’t confusion — it’s strategy.
 Stories of Anansi remind us that unseen outcomes can become power once revealed.